benwiz/games/README.md

 ## To Do

 - Links to website and github
+  - Need the function that does this... try to be clever and use one function... also the function probably can live within Footer not within Game or App

 - Automatic spotify token refresh:
   - If fewer than 5 minutes left on spotify-access-token cookie